Nexfinity/CakeyBot-Wiki/feature/leveling.md

 ## Wipe User XP on Leave
 Enabling this will wipe user's XP whenever they leave the server.
 This will also apply if they get kicked or banned.

+# Ignore Muted Users
+This setting will toggle whether or note Muted or Deafend users will be excluded from earning XP in voice channels.
+(Defaults to enabled)

 ## Send Messages as Embed <span style="background-color: rgb(253, 172, 65); color: black; padding: 3px 7px; font-size: 12px; border-radius: 5px;">Premium Only</span>
 This will cause any level up messages to be sent inside of a simple Discord embed instead of just plaintext.